rogerbush8/angular2-tour-of-heroes/README.md

 - Has a cleaned up, final version of the solution of the Angular 2 tutorial "Tour of Heroes" for inspection.
-A good, simple app to pick apart, which is properly organized and structured and shows most of the Angular2 features on needs.
+A good, simple app to pick apart, which is properly organized and structured and shows most of the Angular2 features one needs.

 ## TODO